-When I think of Lapland I think of glass hotels and thick white snow blanketing the ground.
-I think of scattered pine trees as far as the eye can see.
-And in the winter night, the Northern Lights acting as the sun does during the day – showing you the way under the dark sky.
-I think of thick coats, runny noses, and hot blueberry tea to get you through the long, dark, cold days.
+When I think of Lapland I think of glass hotels, thick white snow blanketing the ground, and snow covered pine trees as far as the eye can see.
+I think of the Northern Lights, thick coats, runny noses, and hot blueberry tea to get you through the long, dark, cold days.
 I think of couples visiting on their honeymoons or families going to meet Santa Claus.
 Reindeer rides and husky sledding.
 Floating in the lake at night, looking out at the millions of stars twinkling, lighting up the night sky.

 Since learning of Finnish Lapland I had continually been waiting for someone else to visit with me.
-Year after year passed, my desire for seeing Lapland never wavering.
-When suddenly I grew tired of waiting for “someone else” and decided to take me, myself, and I to Lapland.
-So I bit the bullet and booked a flight north to this winter wonderland.
-Upon arriving to Finnish Lapland my heart dropped.
-While there was no thick snow coating the ground, it was still all that it was hyped up to be.
+After all, it felt like one of the most romantic destinations in the world or on the other hand – a perfect family vacation.
+Year after year passed, my desire to visit Lapland never wavered.
+Then in 2018 I grew tired of waiting for “someone else” and decided to take me, myself, and I to Lapland – solo.

-*I would like to note however, that I went to two separate towns in Lapland.
-Originally I had booked a flight from Helsinki to fly into Ivalo – which I wouldn’t recommend.
-I journeyed back south to the capital of Lapland – Rovaniemi, which I highly recommend.*
+Of note: I went to two separate towns in Finnish Lapland.
+Originally I had booked a flight from Helsinki to Ivalo – which I wouldn’t recommend.
+Instead, if you’re limited on time, I would suggest staying in or near Rovaniemi.

 What to Know When Visiting Lapland